Identity Theft by Registrars

 The core of the treachery on the part of Name.com is in using its privileged position as a domain name registrar to control your DNS to issue itself an identity certificate for its own web server.
 The fact this is allowed undermines the entire SSL system, which, as described above, is based on trust.

-When called out on it, at first Name.com (and Donuts, Inc., apparently their parent company) denied that it was a problem.
+When we at J.D.
+Fox Micro called them out on it, at first Name.com (and Donuts, Inc., apparently their parent company) denied that it was a problem.
 They then not only refused to stop the practice, but they added it to their Registration Agreement in a pathetic attempt to address the fact that registrants are not informed of what they do.
 They refer to their setting up an impostor server with an SSL certificate obtained through misrepresentation as a "free SSL certificate" as if it's of benefit to you.
 They also added some sentences falsely implying that simply setting up your own DNS servers and your own web server mitigates the existence of an impostor website with a valid certificate, which it does not.

 Unfortunately, DigiCert, the CA involved, was uninterested in the fact Name.com is issuing SSL certificates to itself for domain names that are registered and should therefore be under control of the registrant.
 Their failures also contribute to the undermining of the SSL system.

 This incident is one of many situations where companies with unethical leadership and/or incompetent information security officers put the SSL system at risk, and where there is nothing you can do to protect yourself.
 The best lessons to learn from this are: